 Mostly these are people that need specialized care or require for permission to be granted before any help is administered.

-For a comprehensive guide on how to administer first aider to different people, sign up for first aid and CPR certification online today.
+For a comprehensive guide on how to administer first aider to different people, sign up for first aid and CPR certification online from americancprinstitute.com.

 Here you will find out how to respond to the special cases you come across when administering first aid to accident victims.

 Newborn babies below six months are infants and anyone above a year old is a child.

 Knowing this difference draws a line on how help will be administered to the young ones.

 Children being who they are, are more vulnerable to injuries and accidents while playing or interacting with each other.

 Since most of them are unable if not poor at communication, it is upon you to find out where they are hurt and administer help.

 With these cases, you have to be fast and thorough to care for all injured parts.
 Among the common cases are poisoning, injuries, meningitis, and even fever.

 Ask for permission from their parents or guardians and if the injury sustained is major, call for medical assistance before beginning first aid.